slbailey/Retrovue/docs/contracts/resources/ChannelContract.md

 - Always validate the Channel row.
 - Cross-validate `ScheduleTemplate`/`ScheduleDay` alignment:
   - On demand via `validate` command, and
-  - On `update` when `--timezone` or `--rollover-minutes` are provided with `--effective-date`.
+  - On `update` when `--effective-date` is provided for changes that impact alignment.
 - On such updates, return `impacted_entities` (IDs and counts).
 Do not auto-rebuild; report only.

-## Timezone & Calendar Policy
+## Calendar Policy

-- Use Python `zoneinfo` with an allowlist; reject `Etc/GMT±N`.
+- Interpret inputs/outputs in local time; store timestamps in UTC.
-- DST handling uses timezone rules for ambiguous/non-existent local times; never assume 60-minute hours; all schedule math is block-based.
+- Never assume 60-minute hours during DST; schedule math is block-based.

 ## Observability & Ops